celestiaorg/docs/developers/blobstream-proof-queries.md

 This can be gotten from the above result of the [transaction inclusion proof](#2-transaction-inclusion-proof) query in the field `data`.

+If the data field is retrieved from an HTTP request, it should be converted to hex before using `abi.encode(...)`.

 ### `shareProofs`